uit-hdl/code-overfit-detection-framework/README.md

 * [fine-tuning phikon/MoCo v1](./train_model/relabelling.py)
 * [Creating figures for the paper](./figures/)

-The UMAPs and linear probing from the paper are [here](http://github.com/uit-hdl/...).
+The code for UMAPs and linear probing from the paper are @ [github.com/uit-hdl/feature-inspect](http://github.com/uit-hdl/feature-inspect).
 It's kept separate to make it easier to use as standalone tools.

 # Dataset
 The dataset is TCGA-LUSC.
 It can be downloaded from official portals (I'm not giving a link since it keeps changing).
 The annotations I used are in the [annotations folder](./annotations/).